GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 Here we test the `rk2` finite volume scheme, which solves the nonlinear shallow water equations.

-In this problem nonlinear terms are not negligable, so we expect the numerical solution to differ from the analytical linear solution.
+In this problem nonlinear terms are not negligible, so we expect the numerical solution to differ from the analytical linear solution.
 The model also differs significantly from the experiments due to dispersion, which is absent in the model, but physically tends to suppress shock formation.